-Atom Bank raises $102M more for its mobile-only bank for millennials
+Atom Bank raises $102M at $320M valuation for a mobile-only bank for millennials

 A spokesperson for the company would not confirm if Will.i.am is involved with the company, but the company does say that it is due to announce more funding soon, so it may be that Will.i.am will be named along with that second wave of funds.

-Atom is also not disclosing its valuation but BBVA, which led the round with a £29.4 million investment, says that it will maintain a 29.5 percent share of the startup post-money.
-In its last round, Atom was valued at £152.5 million (just over $200 million), and it has now raised £219 million to date ($268 million).
+BBVA led the round with a £29.4 million investment, and it says that this investment will help it maintain a 29.5 percent share of the startup post-money.
+In its last round, Atom was valued at £152.5 million (just over $200 million), so this is a significant up-round.
+The startup has now raised £219 million to date ($268 million).

 The fact that BBVA’s stake is just under 30 percent is notable: under UK law, if a company takes a 30 percent or higher share, it triggers a regulatory requirement for that shareholder to make a mandatory takeover offer.